fourdollars/jenkins-resource/README.md

 #### check step params

  * skip: Don't check the result and the duration to skip the builds without the result or the duration.
+ * expectedResult: Optional, only check for the expected results.

 #### get step params